Florida residency

 Only Florida residents can take advantage of Florida’s liberal asset protection laws.

-To establish Florida residency for asset protection purposes, owning property is not enough.
+Owning property is not enough to establish Florida residency for asset protection purposes.
 The law requires that you demonstrate your intent to establish your primary place of residence in Florida.

 When “going home” means you are returning to your residence in Florida, and when your mail is sent to your Florida address, you are probably a Florida resident.